VAZaytsev/Moscovium/README.md

 ![alt text](pictures/c_vec_circ.png)

+This circuit differ from one presented in the paper by McArdle with co-authors by the absence of one controlled operation.
+Instead, one needs to perform additional postprocessing, namely, evaluate the average of the diagonal matrix, i.e. only calculate the sign of the contribution.

 **Note:** not all ![equation](https://latex.codecogs.com/gif.latex?%5CSigma_h) have to be measured.
 The results for the Pauli strings differing by the replacement of Z Pauli matrices with identity matrices can be obtained from the single measurement.

 Similarly, one can show that